RememberOfLife/mirabel/README.md

 * network client should try reconnecting itself on lost connection, cache access params for that
 * better ai integration
 * add fullscreen toggle to main menu bar
+* rework everything to use nanovg and remove DD, it is no longer required
 * chess frontend sounds
 * chess frontend animations
 * change window title according to the loaded game and frontend